How to Negotiate a Consulting Contract: 5 Steps

 Review the scope of work of the project as well as any duties and responsibilities to verify they are consistent with your understanding.
 All information should be as detailed as possible, including deadlines and expected deliverables.

-2. Know Your Bill Rate and Stick to it
+2. Know Your Bill Rate and Stick to It

-Even if you’ve established a standard billing rate for your consulting services, there may be opportunities for the right project or client that allows room for negotiation.
+Even if you’ve established a standard billing rate for your consulting services, there may be opportunities for the right project or client that allow room for negotiation.
 While these negotiations take place before a contract is drawn up, they can greatly impact the terms of the agreement.

 The key to fee negotiation is to come to the table prepared.
 Know what you want ahead of time, what you plan on asking for, and what your absolute bottom line is.
 Remain confident in your negotiations, and don’t hesitate to leverage any value-added intangible benefits you offer.